akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

-Create and Edit a new Reference Entity Attribute type
+Create a new Reference Entity Attribute type
 =====================================================

 .. note::